marko-vasic/ml4se/README.md

 Possible related work to read:
 - Learning Syntactic Program Transformations from Examples
 - TerpreT: A Probabilistic Programming Language for Program Induction

+### [Feb 15th, 2019] Structured generative models of natural source code
+Authors: Maddison, Chris, and Daniel Tarlow.
+Venue: ICML
+Year: 2014
+Summary:
+- They build a generative model of source code using improvement of PCFG, as well as a PCFG for a baseline.